Java-A-60-Forum-System-by-D-D/forum_system/README.md

 2.2 Filling the base
 - In application.properties setting spring.sql.init.mode=always, after filling should be set to never.

+!!!For now, it's fine to use insert_into_all_tables with "hashed_password" for all users !!!
+If you want to manually run the scripts they are located in the resources folder.
 !!!
-If you want to manually run the scripts they are located in the resources folder.
+Functionality with Tags has not yet been tested
 -